 The minimum recommended resolution for the primary display is 1920 * 1080 resolution typical of widescreen monitors available today.
 Mastercam will run on lower resolution screens but beware of potential sizing issues with larger dialog boxes and panels which may be awkward to work with.
 Lower resolution monitors may work fine as a second monitor in a dual screen setup.

-Mastercam will run on large format displays, including 4K monitors and high-DPI devices however, we do some display issues with these configurations.
+Mastercam will run on large format displays, including 4K monitors and high-DPI devices however, we do experience some display issues with these configurations.

 We have found that one of the best computer upgrades is to invest in a Solid State Drive (SSD).
 These drives are now priced at a point which makes them a good investment.
 Many of our test systems employ a smaller primary SSD for the OS and installed applications with a second large capacity conventional drive for data.